Taylor-Nilsen/StudySpace/README.md

 StudySpace collects classroom schedule data from UCLA's registrar and presents it in an easy-to-use format, allowing students to:
 - **Find empty classrooms** for studying between classes
 - **Check room availability** by building or time slot
+- **Filter by amenities** - Find rooms with A/C, projectors, specific seating arrangements
 - **Plan study sessions** in comfortable, accessible spaces
 - **Avoid crowded areas** by finding lesser-known study spots